 Message from the Executive Director

-There is an expression that says, “What we do today ripples throughout time.”
-Margaret Byrd Rawson’s life was dedicated to improving the lives of dyslexic children.
-Margaret embodied both the wisdom and knowledge of the science of education, with the art and practice of teaching particularly for those who struggled to learn to read.
+There is an expression that says, "What we do ripples today throughout time."
+Margaret Byrd Rawson's life was dedicated to improving the lives of dyslexic children.
+Margaret embodied both wisdom and knowledge of the science of education, with the art and practice of teaching, particularly for those struggling to learn to read.

-Before Margaret passed away in November 2001, she and her co-founders established the Margaret Byrd Rawson Institute whose dedicated mission is to educate students, parents and teachers.
+Before Margaret passed away in November 2001, she and her co-founders established the Margaret Byrd Rawson Institute; whose dedicated mission is to educate students, parents, and teachers.
 Her dream has come true in the unfolding of her Institute.
-May her life’s efforts live on in service to children, parents and teachers.
-May the stone she has cast forward, ripple in good works throughout time in all of us, in service to all children, and particularly those who struggle to learn to read.
+May her life's efforts live on in service to children, parents, and teachers.
+May the stone she has cast forward ripple in good works throughout time in all of us, in service to all children, particularly those who struggle to learn to read.
 There is much work yet to be done to bring about true equity in education.
-Our future as a nation, and the world, depends on our ability to create an educated citizenry.
+As a nation and the world, our future depends on our ability to create an educated citizenry.

 Over the past few years, the MBRI has modernized its vision by launching a website to host an online Institute that will support students, parents, and teachers globally.
-Generous planning grants from the Prentice Hall Foundation and the Education Foundation of America in 2014 and 2015 have helped to bring this new vision to life.
-Our plan is to launch a free TeleSummit in 2016 to feature some of the most talented educational experts who are grounded in the Orton-Gillingham methodologies and philosophy.
+Generous planning grants have helped to bring this new vision to life.
+Our plan to launch a free TeleSummit in 2016 came to pass, featuring some of the most talented educational experts, many grounded in the Orton-Gillingham methodologies and philosophy.
 We will also conduct a monthly Webinar series facilitated by experts from around the county on a wide range of educational topics of interest to teachers and parents, with a major focus on the empowerment of the ‘whole’ child.

-- Provide us your current email address so that you will be kept up-to-date with all MBRI activities, including providing you with a link to the upcoming Telesummit.
+- Please provide us your current email address so that you will be kept up-to-date with all MBRI activities.

-- Make an online tax deductible donation via PayPal to show your support of the MBRI’s exciting online efforts.
+- Make an online tax deductible donation to show your support of the MBRI’s exciting online efforts.

-The 13th century Persian poet Rumi once wrote, “Out beyond ideas of wrongdoing and rightdoing there is a field.
-I’ll meet you there.”
-The Internet offers us a perfect field in which to build a global educational community where we can discuss and highlight the best teaching practices for students who learn differently, as well as, share the best practices for all students.
+The 13th-century Persian poet Rumi once wrote, “Out beyond ideas of wrongdoing and right-doing, there is a field.
+I'll meet you there.”
+The Internet offers us a perfect field in which to build a global educational community where we can discuss and highlight the best teaching practices for students who learn differently and share the best practices for all students.